iam-vasanth/monoarch-refined/README.md

 ### Manual Installation

 If you do not use git.
-Download latest .tar.xz or .zip from [Releases](https://github.com/iam-vasanth/monoarch-refined/releases).
-If you do, Then skip the Step-1.
+Download latest `.tar.xz` or `.zip` from [Releases](https://github.com/iam-vasanth/monoarch-refined/releases).
+In that case, you can skip Step 1.

 1. Clone the repository:
 ```bash